truecharts/website/docs/manual/SCALE/guides/velero-minio-heavyscript-backup-restore.md

 Use the TrueNAS IXSystems Minio chart.
 These instructions are for the Minio chart from the `charts` train, not the `enterprise` train.
+In a later revision of this guide we will replace this with an external hosted s3 solution

 * Application Name
   - Application Name - minio